How does a freelance writer, with no client experience go from earning $5 an hour to $180 an hour?

 Amazon Product/Book Listing

 - Description: There’s a high demand for quality writers who understand how to optimize an Amazon book or physical product listing.
-This includes understanding how Amazon works in terms of SEO and conversions.
+This includes understanding how Amazon works concerning SEO and conversions.

 - Recommend Resource: Copywriting for Amazon Listings: 12 Steps to Increased Conversions